eshanbehal/Flickr-Browser-App/readme.md

    adding code for displaying the full photo when one of the items in the recycler view gets clicked or tapped.

+3. just started writing code for the photo details activity in order to display the photo in the full screen.